laravel/docs/upgrade.md

 #### Deleting Missing Files

-Attempting to `delete` a file that does not exist now returns `true`.
+Attempting to `delete` a file that does not exist now returns `false`.

 #### Cached Adapters